-The MSAA Science is aligned to and assesses academic standards for three-dimensional science standards that is appropriate for the student population.
+The MSAA Science aligns to and assesses academic standards for three-dimensional science standards that are appropriate for the student population.
 Three-dimensional science standards, such as the Next Generation Science Standards (NGSS), are based on A Framework for K-12 Science Education (National Research Council, 2012).
 Standards based on the Framework are complex science standards (often termed Performance Expectations, or PEs) that integrate three dimensions in each standard: Disciplinary Core Ideas (DCIs), Science and Engineering Practices (SEPs), and Crosscutting Concepts (CCCs).

 The DCIs included in the Framework represent the science content ideas from Physical Sciences, Life Sciences, Earth and Space Sciences, and Engineering Design that are considered to be most central to science education.
 The writers of the Framework chose the DCIs for being major organizing principles of the disciplines, providing key tools for understanding or investigating more complex ideas and solving problems, and relating to the interests, personal and/or societal concerns, and life experiences of students (Framework, p.
 31).
 While the Framework focuses on a more limited set of core ideas than past science standards did, resulting standards developed from the Framework still have a very large number of PEs in each grade span.
-To develop an appropriate science assessment for students with the most significant cognitive disabilities (SCD), the number of standards being assessed had to be further limited.
+To develop an appropriate science assessment for students with the most significant cognitive disabilities (SCD), the Cognia development team (composed of content specialists and accessibility specialists) had to further limit the number of standards being assessed.